 Yaz, Yasmin and other fourth-generation pills put patients at a greater risk for deep venous thromboembolism then older versions of oral contraceptives, according to several studies.
 Yaz and Yasmin contain a synthentic hormone known as drospirenone, a type of progestin associated with a higher risk of birth control pills than other forms of the hormone.
 According to a study of 330,000 Israeli women, those taking birth control pills containing drospirenone were more likely to develop venous thromboembolisms, an umbrella term that refers to deep vein thrombosis (DVT) and pulmonary embolisms (PE).
 While the study revealed just six cases of venous blood clots per 10,000 pill users, the risk was 43 percent to 65 percent higher with oral contraceptives containing drospirenone compared with older birth control pills.

 If you suffered from deep vein thrombosis or a pulmonary embolism while taking Yaz or Yasmin, you should be aware that Bayer has settled 651 lawsuits alleging that its Yasmin line of pills caused these injuries in users.
 These settlements have totaled $142 million, and women who suffered from venous thromboembolism still have time to make a claim for compensation.
-For more information, please complete our free case review form with details of your claim.

 Danish Study Adds to Evidence of Yaz Blood Clot Risk